Alejogb1/job-board/blog-data/can-keras-layers-outputs-be-combined-with-tensorflow-operations.md

 id: "can-keras-layers-outputs-be-combined-with-tensorflow-operations"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I've encountered this exact scenario numerous times across various deep learning projects, and the answer, thankfully, is a resounding yes.
 Keras, sitting comfortably atop TensorFlow, is designed to be flexible in this way.
 It's not a walled garden; rather, it offers layers as composable building blocks that can seamlessly interact with the lower-level TensorFlow operations.

 Think back to the time I was tasked with building a custom attention mechanism for an image captioning model.
 We had a Keras convolutional base, producing feature maps, but we needed to manipulate those maps using some specific tensor operations to generate the attention weights before passing them on.
 That's a classic instance where mixing Keras layer outputs with TensorFlow ops becomes essential.
 It's not an uncommon need at all.